facebookarchive/react-page/README.md

 ## Motivations/Next-Steps:

--`react-page` is a rapid development environment for xperimenting with new ways of building production web apps powered by React.
+-`react-page` is a rapid development environment for experimenting with new ways of building production web apps powered by React.
 It provides a common environment that allows sharing of modules client/server architecture prototypes.